-“By choosing a FPC Celebrant, you can be assured you are choosing someone who has been professionally trained to an exceptionally high standard and who is fully certified and has no criminal convictions.”
+“By choosing an FPC Celebrant, you can be assured you are choosing someone who has been professionally trained to an exceptionally high standard and is fully certified with no criminal convictions.”

-What’s the difference between a humanist and a celebrant?
+What’s the difference between a celebrant and a humanist celebrant?

 Can a celebrant marry you in a church?

 There are no legal reasons why you can’t get married by a celebrant in a church, but you would need to seek permission from the pastor, vicar or priest to see if the church would allow it.

 Does a registrar have to be present at the ceremony?